servetti-polito/neubot/doc/neubot.1.rst

   On MacOS, the start command accepts the following options:

+    -a
+      Auto-updates.
+When this flag is specified, the privileged daemon checks for updates.
+This is how Neubot is started by launchctl(1) on MacOS.

     -d
       Debug.
 When this flag is specified, Neubot runs in the foreground.

-    -n
-      No auto-updates.
-When this flag is specified, the privileged daemon does not check for updates.

     -v
       Verbose.
 When this flag is specified, the start command